OpenDataDSL/documentation/docs/product/User Guides/Excel/curves.md

 You can load the newly created curve later from the Downloads section.
 :::

-4. Select the display layout for the timeseries on the worksheet.
+4. Select the display layout for the curves on the worksheet.

 ![](img/display-layout.png)